tillpayments/opencart-plugin/README.md

     1. Enter your payment method credentials.
     1. Click on the blue disk button in the top right to save your changes.

-The active payment options will be provided to your customers during checkout.
+The active payment options will be provided to your customers during checkout (Visa, Mastercard, AMEX)